(This post contains affiliate links. Read my full disclosure.)

 Checking Your RACI Matrix

 Once your responsibility assignment matrix is complete it pays to spend a few minutes sense-checking what you’ve done.
-Look for:
+That can help you confirm that the right people are assigned to the right tasks in the right role with the right level of responsibility.

 - People with no empty spaces: they have too much work allocated to them.

-- People with a lot of ‘A’s: can you push their authority further down the organisation?
+- People with a lot of ‘A’s: can you push their authority further down the organization?
+It’s not appropriate for the project sponsor to be the only A on the list because they have other tasks to do.

 - People with too many ‘R’s: they are responsible for a lot of deliverables.
 Check their work balance.